The Story of Turkey's Magical Euro 2008

 However, Turkey needed to win to stay in with a chance of qualifying, and continued to commit men forwards, leaving themselves open a number of times to counter attacks.
 But Switzerland were wasteful and in the 92nd minute of time, Turkey’s gamble finally paid off, when Arda Turan scored a deflected effort from the edge of the box to spark wild scenes on and off the pitch.

 Incredibly, the next game was even more dramatic.
-In a ‘winner qualifies’ face-off, Turkey now faced the Czech Republic, with a win guaranteed to take either side to the quarter finals.
-However, by the time the hour mark rolled into view, the Czechs were 2-0 up and looking solid.
+In a ‘winner qualifies’ stand-off, Turkey now faced the Czech Republic, with a win guaranteed to take either side to the quarter finals.
+However, by the time the hour mark rolled into view, the Czechs were 2-0 up and looking imperious.

 “It was more a ‘yeah we should’ve concentrated a bit more at the start,’” said Kazim-Richards, “and takes us to get slapped in the face a little bit to wake up.”

 And wake up they did.
-With 15 minutes to play, Arda Turan, the hero from the game against Switzerland, gave them a glimmer of hope after tidily finishing past Chelsea legend Petr Cech in goal, who then in the 87th minute spilled the ball to the feet of Nihat Kahveci who prodded home for a dramatic late equalizer.
+With 15 minutes to play, Arda Turan, the hero from the Switzerland game, gave them a glimmer of hope after tidily finishing past Chelsea legend Petr Cech in goal, who then in the 87th minute spilled the ball to the feet of Nihat Kahveci who prodded home for a dramatic late equalizer.

 “It's easier to come out of the groups now, compared to when we were qualifying,” said Kazim-Richards, referring to the 4 group layout that was in place in 2008 instead of the 6 groups that now exist.
 With just the top two teams in each group going through, the tournament skipped the round of 16 matches and went straight into the quarter finals with 8 teams remaining.